Can you get more flexible doing Pilates?

 There are loads of other exercises that improve ROM, from single leg stretch and single straight leg stretch, to spine stretch to rollover and the saw.
 Follow me on Instagram or Facebook for my Mobility Monday series.
 Every Monday, it's a different stretch!

-here and you'll receive a free Resistance Band workout that will help you feel stronger AND more flexy!
+Want to keep in touch?
+Join the mailing list here and you'll receive a free Resistance Band workout that will help you feel stronger AND more flexy!